juliaroquette/VariabilityIndexes/README.md

 var = VariabilityIndex(lc_p, timescale=period, min_epochs=5)
 ```

-you are expected to pass in a `LightCurve` object, or a `FoldedLightCurve` object.
-However,  **note that** some variability indexes, like the Q-index itself, require either a `timescale` argument or a `FoldedLightCurve` instance (which already have an instance `timescale`). `VariabilityIndex` requires a policy for minimum number of epochs in the light curve for properties derived from statistics with the light curve to be calculated, default to `min_epochs=5`.
+you are expected to pass in a `LightCurve` object, or a `FoldedLightCurve` object. **Note that** some variability indexes, like the Q-index itself, require either a `timescale` argument or a `FoldedLightCurve` instance (which already have an instance `timescale`). `VariabilityIndex` requires a policy for minimum number of epochs in the light curve for properties derived from statistics with the light curve to be calculated, default to `min_epochs=5`.

 The list of implemented variability indexes currently implemented can be accessed with: